oercamp/oercamp-pretalx/README.md

 ### Running Pretalx-Schedule-Editor

+This is only for developing (DEBUG = true):

 There is a module called "predalx-schedule-editor".
-It seems to need a running vite-server to function properly.
-So to use the schedule-editor, you will need to run ``src/pretalx/frontend/schedule-editor$ npm run build`` and then start the server with ``src/pretalx/frontend/schedule-editor$ npm start``
+It needs a running vite-server in develop-mode to function.
+So to use the schedule-editor, you need to run ``src/pretalx/frontend/schedule-editor$ npm run build`` and then start the server with ``src/pretalx/frontend/schedule-editor$ npm start``

 #### How to create a superuser